mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

     b loop
 ~~~

-Rather then embeding logic in the loop above we have moved it into seperate
+Rather then embedding logic in the loop above we have moved it into separate
 functions to mimic an actual application closer.
 The two functions to turn the
 led on and off are as follows.

 <div class="code-header">crt0.s</div>

 ~~~ assembler
     // Function to turn the led off
     .thumb_func
     .global led_off